doooooooomiki/i-like-bikes/README.md

 # Call a Bike

-This is a little project to learn Nuxt3 and Strapi by copying [Call a Bike](https://www.callabike.de/en/home/) from Deutsche Bahn
+This is a little project to learn Nuxt3 and Strapi